 So, what are the questions you need to keep in mind if you are the owner of a law firm wanting to invest in video conferencing?
 Here goes…

-1) How will you be utilising video conferencing?
+1) How will you be utilizing video conferencing?

 If the addition of video conferencing will save significant time for many or all of your lawyers by reducing commuting time and improving their productivity then investing in it is worthwhile.
 Also, besides reducing travel time between different cities, there are other factors to consider.